Killfaeh/HarryMUD/README.md

 **General settings**

-In general settings, you can choose the target language for automatic translation.
+In general settings, you can choose the target language for automatic translation.</br>

 <div align="center">
 <img src="./doc/02-generalSettings.png">